Dmitrii-Russu-Labs-Snippets/spring-rest-security-entrypointHandler-bean/README.md

 This project demonstrates how to replace those defaults with clean **JSON error responses**, making your API more consistent and client-friendly.

 ## Features

-- `401 Unauthorized` → handled by a custom `AuthenticationEntryPoint`
+- 401 Unauthorized → handled by AuthenticationEntryPoint bean
-- `403 Forbidden` → handled by a custom `AccessDeniedHandler`
+- 403 Forbidden → handled by AccessDeniedHandler bean
-- JSON responses include status and timestamp
+- JSON responses include `status` and `timestamp`
-- Can be easily extended with extra fields (e.g., `path`, `traceId`)
+- Easy to integrate in larger Spring projects

 ## Example Error Response